-The Master of Arts in European and Mediterranean Studies is a highly individualized interdisciplinary program in the social sciences and humanities.
-The flexible degree requirements allows students to tailor their studies according to their interests across a range of disciplines, including history; political science; cultural studies; anthropology; art history; French, Italian, German, Irish, the Mediterranean, and other area studies.
-In addition to CEMS' courses, students are encouraged to take courses at other departments and area studies programs.
+The Center for European and Mediterranean Studies' MA in European and Mediterranean Studies and other joint-degree and certificate programs provide highly individualized, interdisciplinary studies in the social sciences and humanities.
+The flexible degree requirements allow students to tailor their studies according to their interests across a range of disciplines, including history; political science; cultural studies; anthropology; art history; and French, Italian, German, Irish, the Mediterranean, and other area studies.
+In addition to CEMS' courses, students are encouraged to take courses at other GSAS departments and NYU schools.

-This master's program is designed to prepare students for professions requiring an advanced understanding of Europe and the Mediterranean region.
+CEMS master's programs are designed to prepare students for professions requiring an advanced understanding of Europe and the Mediterranean region.
 Through developing country and regional expertise and honing skills in advanced research and analysis—together with opportunities to complete professional internships for course credit—graduates of CEMS are prepared to advance careers in public service/government, nonprofit organizations, cultural institutions, international and regional organizations, international business and law, media, and education.
-The program also provides a strong platform for pursuing doctoral studies.
+The 12-month MA in European and Mediterranean Studies program, in particular, also provides a strong platform for pursuing doctoral studies.
+Read about alumni placements.

-The program has a history of students pursuing internships and, upon graduation, gaining employment with policy institutes, the U.S. Department of Defense and the U.S. State Department, EU-institutions, and other public or private organizations and companies.
-Please view this page to see a list of organizations where M.A. program graduates have been employed in recent years.
+CEMS MA students tend to pursue internships as part of their coursework and, upon graduation, gain employment with policy institutes, the U.S. Department of Defense and the U.S. State Department, EU-institutions, and other public or private organizations and companies.

 "The mobility afforded to me by the MA program within the Center for European and Mediterranean Studies allowed me to gain invaluable professional contacts in addition to a rich, challenging, interdisciplinary academic experience.
 With the support of the Center, I was able to juggle full-time coursework, internship experiences with Human Rights Watch and the Institute for International Humanitarian Affairs, in addition to employment alongside the Center’s dedicated and experienced staff.
 I always felt as though the Center was exceptionally helpful in attaining these internships and understanding the need for a prudent professional-academic balance.” —Stephen Whittaker, M.A.
 CEMS '14